 How to Prevent Mosquitoes in Your Yard

-- Getting rid of standing water to eliminate potential mosquito breeding areas
+- Get rid of standing water to eliminate potential mosquito breeding areas

-- Cover spas, pools, and birdbaths
+- Cover spas, pools, and birdbaths when not in use

 Do You Have a Mosquito Problem?
 We Can Help.